Who this guide is for

 Your separation agreement or court order

-You should have a separation agreement or Provincial Court order that sets out what you've agreed to or what the court has already ordered about parenting, child support, or spousal support.
+You should have a separation agreement or court order that sets out what you've agreed to or what the court has already ordered about parenting, child support, or spousal support.

 If you have dependent children, you'll have to attach the agreement or order to one of the affidavits that you'll be filing.
 (You'll complete these affidavits in Step 4: Fill out the next forms.)